 If you are a big fan of the parallax effect, you will definitely fall in love with Parallax Pro.
 It is one of the best WordPress parallax themes available on the internet.
 It looks modern and offers a simple vertical design for easy visual eye movement and flow.

 Whether you are running a magazine blog or an online newspaper, Magazine Pro is a good choice for you.
 I would say it is simply the best WordPress theme for magazine sites.
-It looks good, loads fast and improves the discoverability and readability of your content.
+It looks good, loads fast, and improves the discoverability and readability of your content.

 Apart from Authority Pro, Hello!
-Pro is another Genesis child theme which you can use for personal branding.
+Pro is another Genesis child theme that you can use for personal branding.
 You can use it to create your personal brand, promote your best work and sell your professional services online.

 If building an email list building and generating quality leads from your blog is your primary aim, you should definitely check out Generate Pro – a WordPress theme specifically designed for boosting your newsletter signup conversion rate.